menees/Chords/README.md

 ## Library
-The `Menees.Chords.dll` .NET library is the main focus of this repo, and it contains all of the parsing, transforming, and formatting API.
+The `Menees.Chords.dll` .NET library is the main focus of this repo, and it contains all of the parsing, transforming, and formatting objects.
 It can be reused in any application targeting .NET Framework 4.8, .NET 6.0, or .NET Standard 2.0.

 ### Code Example
 ``` C#